AmrithNiyogi/Python-Practice-Questions/README.md

 4. **Leap Year Check:** Write a program to check if a year is a leap year.
 5. **Vowel or Consonant:** Write a program to check if a character is a vowel or consonant.
 6. **Palindrome Check:** Write a program to check if a string is a palindrome.
-7. **Divisibility Check:** Write a Python script to check if a number is divisible by both 3 and 5.
+7. **Divisibility Check:** Write a Python script to check if a number is divisible by 3 and 5.
-8. **Voting Eligibility:** Write a program to determine if a person is eligible to vote based on their age.
+8. **Voting Eligibility:** Write a program to determine if a person is eligible to vote based on age.
 9. **Triangle Classification:** Write a program to classify a triangle as equilateral, isosceles, or scalene.
 10. **Uppercase String Check:** Write a program to check if a string contains only uppercase letters.
 11. **Anagram Check:** Write a program to check if two strings are anagrams.